-The past 35 years have shown incredible expansion.
-The company has acquired several other brands, gained market share, and grown into a Fortune 500 company.
+The following years have shown incredible expansion.
+The company acquired several other brands, gained market share, and grew into a Fortune 500 company.
 The parent company is now known as YRC Worldwide and ecompasses several subsidiaries, including Roadway, USF and Yellow Transporation.

-Although George Powell, Sr. passed away over 25 years ago, his impact remains.
+Although George Powell, Sr., passed away over several years ago, his impact remains.
 Organizations in both Kansas and Missouri continue to benefit from the Powell Family Foundation.
 The Foundation provides funding across the board, although primarily for programs that benefit the youth of Kansas.

 Powell's legacy also lives on through the beauty of Powell Gardens.
 George Powell, Sr., purchased the land that was to become the gardens in 1948.
 His family enjoyed the land for many years until Powell donated the farm to the Boy Scouts of America in 1969.
 After use as a scout camp, the area was converted into a field station in partnership with the University of Missouri's School of Agriculture.
 The idea for the botanical gardens was developed in the mid-eighties and the grounds opened to the public in 1988.
 Powell Gardens has grown to encompass over 900 acres of meadows, display gardens, and a nature trail and is a great source of enjoyment for all who visit.